Canada at the 2016 Summer Olympics: Competitors

 The following is the list of number of competitors participating in the Games.
 Note that reserves in field hockey and football are not counted in the total:

 Archery

-One Canadian archer qualified for the men's individual recurve by obtaining one of the eight Olympic places available from the 2015 World Archery Championships in Copenhagen, Denmark.
-Meanwhile, another Canadian archer was added to the squad by securing one of three available Olympic spots in the women's individual recurve at the Pan American Qualification Tournament in Medellín, Colombia.
+One Canadian archer qualified for the men's individual recurve by obtaining one eight places available from the 2015 World Archery Championships in Copenhagen, Denmark.
+Meanwhile, another Canadian archer qualified securing one of three available spots in the women's individual recurve at the Pan American Qualification Tournament in Medellín, Colombia.
 Georcy-Stéphanie Picard was named to the team on June 9, 2016.
 Crispin Duenas was later named to the team officially on June 29, 2016.
 The team was officially named on July 6, 2016.

 Athletics (track and field)

 Canadian athletes achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event): The team was selected based on the results of the 2016 Canadian Olympic Track & Field Trials.
 The Canadian road events have standards that are different from the IAAF and are listed below.
 On July 11, a team of 65 athletes (28 men and 37 women) was announced, marking the largest ever track and field team Canada has sent to the Olympics.
 Athletes Oluwasegun Makinde, Marissa Kurtimah and Micha Powell who were named as relay alternates did not compete in any race.

 The six medals won by Canadian athletes were the most won in athletics since the 1928 Summer Olympics.